henrythemes/jekyll-bootstrap-theme/ngsintro/1511/labs/rnaseqDenovo.md

 ## Trinity

-By efficiently constructing and analyzing sets of de Bruijn graphs, Trinity fully reconstructs a large fraction of transcripts, including alternatively spliced isoforms and transcripts from recently duplicated genes.
+Trinity is one of several  de novo transcriptome assemblers.
+By efficiently constructing and analyzing sets of de Bruijn graphs, Trinity reconstructs a large fraction of transcripts, including alternatively spliced isoforms and transcripts from recently duplicated genes.
-Compared with other de novo transcriptome assemblers, Trinity recovers more full-length transcripts across a broad range of expression levels, with a sensitivity similar to methods that rely on genome alignments.
 This approach provides a unified solution for transcriptome reconstruction in any sample, especially in the absence of a reference genome.

 Grabherr MG, Haas BW, Yassour M et al. (2011) Full-length transcriptome assembly from RNA-Seq data without a reference genome.